Arbol-Project/Arbol-dApp/README.md

 # Arbol-dApp

-This repository contains all components of Arbol dApp.
+This repository contains all components for Arbol dApp.

+# Frontend (off-chain)

+[in progress]

-# Chainlink Node
+# Chainlink Node (bridge)

 A Docker Compose project to launch an Arbol-Chainlink node on a new AWS EC2 instance.
 The project launches containers for a Chainlink node for fulfilling smart contract oracle requests, an IPFS daemon for retrieving Arbol weather data, and a Chainlink external adapter run as a Guicorn server for computing payout evaluations on retrieved data.

-To jointly deploy a Chainlink node, external adapter server, and IPFS daemon in a fresh Amazon Linux 2 instance, ssh in and install git, then clone this repo, run the setup script, and either import existing Chainlink credentials or set new ones.
-Finally logout and log back into the instance to refresh docker permissions and run docker compose:
+Follow the steps below with the proper credentials to launch a new node:

 ```
 sudo yum install -y git